-The purpose of Artisanal PV is to be an open source design guide and general reference resource for solar PV.
+The goal for Artisanal PV is to become an open source design guide and general reference resource for solar PV.

 It’s hard to imagine something that is so potentially vital to the future habitability of our planet that nonetheless has had minimal attention paid to aesthetics… if collectively we are actually going to address climate change we need a lot of homeowners and property owners in general, like tens of millions of them, to power their homes with solar PV… if you spend a little time googling images of solar installations and you look at the current design options there’s a palpable lack of enthusiasm… solar is boring.